ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Tasks requiring changes to critical parts of ROS 2 should have design reviews during early stages of the release cycle.
 If a design review is happening in the later stages, the changes will be part of a future release.
-In case an exception is necessary, OSRF leaders should be notified in advanced and a clear path should be provided (for example, what type of changes will be tolerated in patch releases).

 * An issue should be created in the appropriate `ros2 repository <https://github.com/ros2/>`__, clearly describing the task being worked on.